Modernwyatt/MyWeatherDashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

-This app allows the user to search for a city. after the user clicks "Search" Then the app will display the current weaather condtions of the selected city.
+This app allows the user to search for a city. after the user clicks "Search" Then the app will display the current weather conditions of the selected city.
 In addition, it will display a 5 day forecast for the selected city.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery and Ajax.

 ## User Story